 A fifth and final implication of the results obtained is that manufacturing firms are increasingly under pressure from different environmental groups, consumers, suppliers, communities and society in general to adopt more effective measures of environmental care sustainable development, so one of the alternatives that are being considered by researchers, academics and industry professionals is EI.
-However, for manufacturing firms to contribute to reducing the current climate change, they require full compliance with government ER, as this will allow them to significantly reduce the use of energy and raw materials (Fellner et al., 2017), waste (Tisserant et al., 2017), and raw materials (Tisserant et al., 2017).
+However, for manufacturing firms to contribute to reducing the current climate change, they require full compliance with government ER, as this will allow them to significantly reduce the use of energy and raw materials (Fellner et al., 2017), waste (Tisserant et al., 2017).